biruhtesfaye/bol.com-site-scraper/README.md

 ```

 Params:
-- **city**: city name
+- **keyword**: Search term for a product

-The program require one keyword argument (keyword). which is the term to be searched on bol.com.
+The program requires one keyword-argument (keyword). which is the term to be searched on bol.com.
 It may be 'hp laptop', 'Goorin Bros Cap', 'The Alchemist Book', etc...

 ## Output

-The Fields for one sample product.
+The fields for one sample product.

 ```
 {